 While these are some of the most important customer success metrics, they aren't the only ones.
 While they can be a good introduction to the start of your customer success journey, you might want to dive a bit deeper when you've started implementing them successfully.

 Customer satisfaction score

 Giving the customer the opportunity to rate your brand’s product and service seems like a fairly self-explanatory measure.
 Something was good, or it was bad.
-While the essence of this customer success metric is entirely true, marketers can utilise customer satisfaction scores to their advantage by implementing depth and layers to the customer’s critique.
+While the essence of this customer success metric is entirely true, marketers can utilize customer satisfaction scores to their advantage by implementing depth and layers to the customer’s critique.

 You can gauge whether a customer was satisfied by supplying them with choices like these:

 - Very unsatisfied

 This all seems pretty commonplace, right?
 Well, one of the reasons customer success doesn’t always have the most reliable data is due to casting wide metrics.
 For example, unless the customer satisfaction score was broken down further, if you get a good or bad rating, you aren’t immediately aware of what stage in the buying process this occurred.